storozhilov/mariadb-enterprise/README.md

 `:reload` actions are stubs meant to be overridden by the providers below.

-- `Chef::Provider::MysqlService::Smf` - Starts a `mysql_service` using
-the Service Management Facility, used by Solaris and IllumOS.
-Manages the FMRI and method script.

 - `Chef::Provider::MysqlService::Systemd` - Starts a `mysql_service`
 using SystemD.
 Manages the unit file and activation state